Clear Quartz: From Nature to Your Project

 Silestone countertop color Blanco Zeus by Cosentino

 Clear quartz, also known as rock crystal, is one of the most abundant materials in the Earth’s crust.
-As a result, it is largely used in the design of different elements, such as worktops, floors, lining, and furniture, and in the interior decoration and architecture industry for its hardness, stability, resistance, and natural features.
-While years ago worktops were exclusively made from hardboard with PVC lining, marble or granite, today quartz has become one of the best alternatives to other materials, especially marble or granite.
+As a result, it is largely used in the design of different types of elements, such as countertops, floors, lining and furniture, and in the interior decoration and architecture industry for its hardness, stability, resistance and natural features.
+While years ago countertops were exclusively made from hardboard with PVC lining, marble or granite, today quartz has become one of the best alternatives to other materials, especially marble or granite.
 It’s also prescribed by a respectable number of professionals, interior decorators and architects in the design of their projects.

 Why is clear quartz essential in interior design?

-In essence, quartz offers great advantages when used in the manufacture of worktops and linings, since clear quartz (the raw material from which it is made) is one of the hardest materials in nature (ranked 7 out of 10 in the Mohs scale of mineral hardness).
-Besides stability and resistance, quartz naturally adds value to the kitchen, by being a material that adapts to the design and personalisation of the worktop or project, enhancing the functionality of each space.
+In essence, quartz offers great advantages when used in the manufacture of countertops and linings, since clear quartz (the raw materials from which it is made) is one of the hardest materials in nature (ranked 7 out of 10 in the Mohs scale of mineral hardness).
+In addition to stability and resistance, quartz naturally adds value to the kitchen, by being a material that adapts to the design and personalisation of the countertop or project, enhancing the functionality of each space.

 Contemporary wood kitchen with white countertop

-Besides its hardness and high resistance, another key advantage that makes it into an ideal material for worktops is its zero porosity.
+In addition to its hardness and high resistance, another key advantage that makes it into an ideal material for countertops is its zero porosity.
 This essential feature prevents the formation of bacteria and increases its resistance to stains and scratches.
 This is possible thanks to the process quartz surfaces are subjected to, which is very similar to that of ceramics, where the mixture of materials undergoes vacuum vibro-compression treatment.
 Thanks to this treatment, quartz is also highly resistant to shock.

 Quartz is easy to clean and maintain and it is durable, resistant over time and functional – essential properties for an excellent reform project.